 - Offer tutoring should a parent request it for their child.

 - Apply at charter or faith-based schools.
 Apply to online schools.

 - Look for part-time jobs and volunteer positions to get experience.

-- If you are presently teaching, have someone videotape you teaching, working with students in small groups, and in other situations.
+- If you are presently teaching, have someone video you teaching, working with students in small groups, and other situations.